LIENGITS/Project-MSSA/README.md

 Requirement:

-User should be able to download application to desktop and create an account on the webpage.
+User should be able to create an account on the webpage.

 User should be able to create invoices through a functional GUI